Earache My Eye: Influence

-The musical portion of "Earache My Eye", which was written originally by Canadian artist Gaye Delorme, a resident of Edmonton, AB, has been covered by many bands, ranging in styles from heavy metal to hip hop.
+The musical portion of "Earache My Eye" was written originally by Canadian artist Gaye Delorme, a resident of Edmonton, AB.
+The song has been covered by many bands, ranging in styles from heavy metal to hip hop.
 The comedy-metal group Scatterbrain covered the song on their album Here Comes Trouble.

 Korn released the song as a hidden track at the end of "My Gift to You" from their 1998 album Follow the Leader, with Cheech Marin appearing as a guest vocalist.
 The recording was reissued on the compilations Live and Rare and Playlist: The Very Best of Korn, separated from "My Gift to You".

-Rollins Band and Soundgarden both covered the song, and the hip-hop group 2 Live Crew used a sample from the song on their 1989 album As Nasty As They Wanna Be.
+Rollins Band and Soundgarden both covered the song, and the hip-hop group 2 Live Crew used a sample from the song on their 1989 album As Nasty As They Wanna Be for the song "Dirty Nursery Rhymes".
 The Canadian power trio Rush have used the song's signature riff live, to end "The Big Money", (whose album version ends with a fade) on the live album A Show of Hands and the final riff of the same show as depicted in the video of the same name.
 It was also used to end Tom Sawyer on the band's Snakes & Arrows World Tour and can be heard on the subsequent live album.

 Electric Magma used the song's main riff in a song titled "The Chong Song" which appears on the 2007 release, Coconut Bangers Ball.

 Gov't Mule covered the song at the Vic Theatre in Chicago, Illinois on April 15, 2000, with Brodie Hutchinson, soundman, performing the spoken word portion and this is available as a Classic Muletracks.

 The Kottonmouth Kings also sampled this classic on the song "Loadies" from their album Cloud Nine.

 Raging Slab also covered the song on their 1991 release, Slabbage / True Death.

 A sample of the song was heard in the 1995 film National Lampoon's Senior Trip.

 Widespread Panic covered it on Halloween 2014 in Broomfield, Colorado.

 Eminem sampled the song on his track "Untouchable", from his album Revival.